The role that Rotary clubs play in supporting the NYSF can not be over-stated

 Today, Rotary clubs around Australia continue to play a key role in supporting the NYSF to deliver its mission, by conducting selections for the NYSF Year 12 Program.

-- Contact their local schools’ science departments to make sure there is awareness of the NYSF opportunity for current year 11 students.
+- Contact their local schools’ science departments to make them aware of the NYSF opportunity for current year 11 students.

-- Support students who are successful in gaining selection by either contributing to the cost of participating in the program or helping them to contact local businesses or supporters who could contribute.
+- Support students who are successful in gaining selection by either contributing to the cost of participating in the program or helping them to raise funds by contacting local businesses or supporters who could contribute.

 - Is the student able to demonstrate a genuine interest in science, technology, engineering and maths (STEM)?